Install SUSE Manager in a Virtual Machine Environment Using SUSE Manager VM Image

 1. Virtual Machine Manager Settings

-This chapter provides the required Kernel Virtual Machine (KVM) settings for SUSE Manager.
+This section provides the required Kernel Virtual Machine (KVM) settings for SUSE Manager.
 KVM combined with Virtual Machine Manager (virt-manager) will be used as a sandbox for this installation.

 This table specifies the minimum requirements.
 These are suitable for a quick test installation, such as a server with one client.
 If you want to use a production environment, review the requirements listed in Hardware Requirements. |